odlgroup/odl/doc/source/guide/introduction/getting_started.rst

    (Af)(x) = \int f(x) k(x-y) dy

-where :math:`k` is the convolution kernel, :math:`f` is the solution and :math:`g` is known data.
+where :math:`k` is the convolution kernel, :math:`f` is the unknown solution and :math:`g` is known data.
 As is typical in applications, the convolution operator may not be available in ODL (we'll pretend it's not), so we will need to implement it.

-We start by finding a nice implementation of the convolution operator, `scipy happens to have one <http://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.fftconvolve.html>`_, and create a wrapping `Operator` for it in ODL.
+We start by finding a nice implementation of the convolution operator -- `SciPy happens to have one <http://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.fftconvolve.html>`_ -- and create a wrapping `Operator` for it in ODL.

 .. code-block:: python